natinthegarden/project/README.md

     ## Requirements Included

     - Requirement 1: Read TWO data files (JSON, CSV, Excel, etc.)
-    - Requirement 2: Clean data and perform a pandas merge
+    - Requirement 2: Clean data and perform a merge
-    - Requirement 3: 3 matplotlib or seaborn visualizations
+    - Requirement 3: 3 matplotlib visualizations
     - Requirement 4: Use a virtual environment and include instructions in my README on how a user should set one up
     - Requirement 5: Annotate my code with markdown cells